Regression Diagnostics meets Forecast Evaluation: Conditional Calibration, Reliability Diagrams, and Coefficient of Determination: Discussion

 \section{Discussion}

 We have developed a comprehensive theoretical and methodological framework for the analysis of calibration and reliability, serving the purposes of both (out-of-sample) forecast evaluation and (in-sample) model diagnostics.
 A common principle is that fitted or predicted distributions ought to be calibrated or reliable, ideally in the sense of auto-calibration, which stipulates that the outcomes are random draws from the posited distributions.
-For general real-valued outcomes, we have seen that auto-calibration is stronger than classical, unconditional concepts of calibration, and we have developed conditional notions that entail hierarchies of calibration, as highlighted in Figure \ref{fig:hierarchy}.
-In particular, a posited distribution is conditionally $\myT$-calibrated if the induced point forecast for the functional $\myT$ can be taken at face value.
+For general real-valued outcomes, we have seen that auto-calibration is stronger than both classical unconditional and recently proposed conditional notions of calibration.
+We have developed hierarchies of calibration in the spirit of \citet{VanCalster2016}, as highlighted in Figure \ref{fig:hierarchy}, and proposed a generic notion of conditional calibration in terms of statistical functionals.
+Specifically, a posited distribution is conditionally $\myT$-calibrated if the induced point forecast for the functional $\myT$ can be taken at face value.
 This concept continues to apply when stand-alone point forecasts or regression output in terms of the functional $\myT$ are to be evaluated, and can be assessed via $\myT$-reliability diagrams and associated score decompositions.
+Importantly, our tools apply regardless of how forecasts are generated, be it through the use of traditional statistical regression models, modern machine learning techniques, or even subjective human judgment.